Table of Contents

 Seeing the tweets sent by one particular user

 Very useful command as well.
 This one will let us search for tweets sent by one particular user.
-This command is called “from:” We can combine it with a hashtag or not.
+This command is called “from:” It is very useful to set up a Twitter follower tracker.
+We can combine it with a hashtag or not.
 For example, if we want to see all the tweets sent by @TweetBinder (without hashtag) we will write:

 Notice that we don’t need to write the @ in the query.
 If you want to combine it with a hashtag, just add the hashtag to the query: